Enviroschools Programme

 Kids Edible Gardens

-Each Wednesday Keri, our knowledgeable and enthusiastic gardening teacher, arrives to facilitate our learning in the veggie garden.
+Each Wednesday, our knowledgeable and enthusiastic gardening teacher facilitates learning in our vegetable garden.

 Trapping